IzicTemi/e2e_fake_news_classifier/README.md

 ### Getting Started

-If interested in testing automated deploy capabilities using Github Actions, fork the repository and clone fork to local machine
+If interested in testing automated deploy capabilities using Github Actions, fork the repository and clone fork to local machine.

 **OR**

-To test locally or manually deploy, clone the repository to local machine
+To test locally or manually deploy, clone the repository to your local machine.
 ```
 git clone https://github.com/IzicTemi/mlops_zoomcamp_final_project.git
 ```